 here’s a bag of nuts!”

-I know.
-Great Shakespearean writing right there.
-Anyway, I’d have that next to a (obviously) bag of nuts…..and put it in a random place in the house where I knew he would find it.
+Totally cheesy, but it turned out to be alot of fun coming up with rhymes.
+I’d have that next to a (obviously) bag of nuts…..and put it in a random place in the house where I knew he would find it.

-2. Cardboard Christmas mailboxes.
+2. Christmas mailbox.

-Sometimes it was fun to wait until the end of the day to put something in and raise the flag…mainly because it was hilarious watching Chase walk by the kitchen table 50 different times throughout the day trying to covertly look to see if the flag was raised.
+Sometimes it was fun to wait until the end of the day to put something in and raise the flag.
+Mainly because it was hilarious watching my husband walk by the table 50 times a day trying to covertly see if the flag was raised.

-Like on the bed, in the shower, in the refrigerator.
+Like on the bed, in the shower, or in the refrigerator.
 That year was fun because he never knew when/where he was going to get his 12 Days of Christmas gifts.